 If you’re applying for outdoor furniture, use exterior-grade polyurethane and apply 3 to 4 coats minimum.

-Learning how to restain outdoor wood furniture?
-Read more: Best Finish for Outdoor Wood Furniture
+Learning how to restain wood furniture?
+Read more: Best Finish for Wood Furniture

 Refinishing vs Restaining Wood Furniture: What's the Difference?